LzpTec/concurrency/docs/USAGE.md

 The task to run for each item.

 ### forEach\<A\>(input, task)
 Returns: `Promise<void>`

+Performs the specified `task` for each element in the input.
-Same as Batch.map, But it doesn't return the results
+Same as map, But it doesn't store/return the results.

 #### input
 **Required**<br>